A personal understanding

 content.
 He also saw stupidity in it and used

-to argue with the local minister who used to
+argue with the local

 visit our house.
 Dad's main problem was